rtaibah/jekyll-blog/_posts/blog/2008-03-07-howto-optimize-your-eee-pc-screen-real-estate.md

+---

-title: HOWTO: Optimize Your Eee PC Screen Real Estate
+title: "HOWTO: Optimize Your Eee PC Screen Real Estate"
 author: rami
+layout: linuxologist
-permalink: howto-optimize-your-eee-pc-screen-real-estate
+permalink: /2008/03/07/howto-optimize-your-eee-pc-screen-real-estate
+categories: [Blog]
-tags: eee-pc, Howto
+tags: [eee-pc, howto]
+summary: You will probably notice that the default [Ubuntu install](/blog/linuxhowto/howto-install-ubuntu-on-your-eee-pc/ "Ubuntu install") screws up your valuable real estate very badly, everything is just cramped up.
+We need to do the some tweaks to snug everything into it's place.

+---

 You will probably notice that the default [Ubuntu install](/blog/linuxhowto/howto-install-ubuntu-on-your-eee-pc/ "Ubuntu install") screws up your valuable real estate very badly, everything is just cramped up.
 We need to do the some tweaks to snug everything into it's place.